mutoco/svestra/frontend/README.md

 - 🚧 Todo: `srcset` helpers

 ## Good to know & troubleshooting
+- All markdown fields with the suffix `_md` will be parsed automatically using a helper (src/_helpers/parse-markdown.js)

-- 🚧 TODO: Will be documented soon.
+- 🚧 TODO: Will add more documentation soon.
 In the meantime, please be vocal over on the [Sapper issue tracker](https://github.com/sveltejs/sapper/issues).

 ## Deployment